HL7/davinci-pct/input/pagecontent/gfe_submission_and_aeob_overview.md

-This section of the Implementation Guide focuses on enabling a provider to submit a [Good Faith Estimate (GFE) Packet](StructureDefinition-davinci-pct-gfe-packet.html) including [Good Faith Estimate resource profiles](artifacts.html#structures-gfe-resource-profiles) (Claim resources of type predetermination) along with supporting data (such as Patient, Coverage, etc.) to a payer.
-The payer can then use this information to generate an [Advanced Explanation of Benefit (AEOB) Packet](StructureDefinition-davinci-pct-aeob-packet.html) including [Advanced Explanation of Benefits resource profiles](artifacts.html#structures-aeob-resource-profiles) (ExplanationOfBenefit resources of type predetermination) along with supporting data that the patient, and optionally the provider (GFE submitter on claim resources), can retrieve to get an estimation of costs for expected services as known at a specific point in time.
+This section of the implementation guide (IG) focuses on enabling a provider to submit a [Good Faith Estimate (GFE) Packet](StructureDefinition-davinci-pct-gfe-packet.html) including [Good Faith Estimate resource profiles](artifacts.html#structures-gfe-resource-profiles) (Claim resources of type predetermination) along with supporting data (such as Patient, Coverage, etc.) to a payer.
+The payer can then use this information to generate an [Advanced Explanation of Benefit (AEOB) Packet](StructureDefinition-davinci-pct-aeob-packet.html) including [Advanced Explanation of Benefits resource profiles](artifacts.html#structures-aeob-resource-profiles) (ExplanationOfBenefit resources of type predetermination) along with supporting data that the patient, and optionally the provider (GFE submitter on claim resources), can retrieve to get an estimation of known costs for expected services at a specific point in time.

 A primary goal of this guide is to enable the patient to have access to AEOBs for expected future medical items or services.
 Sharing this information with the provider is also supported as an option.
 This enables the provider to have an informed conversation with the patient to support better patient decision making.
-Payers sharing the same Patient AEOB with Providers will support trust in the Patient-Provider relationship for more informed health decisions and thus improved health outcomes.
+Payers sharing the same patient AEOB with Providers will support trust in the patient-provider relationship for more informed health decisions and thus improved health outcomes.
 Sharing the same AEOB with providers also reduces burden for all parties because everyone is working from the same information avoiding miscommunication, inaccuracies, and added stress.
 If this capability is supported by the implementer, the patient’s AEOB will be provided to the GFE submitting provider using the same profiles in this guide.
-In this way the provider would receive the same information made available to the patient.
+In this way, the provider would receive the same information made available to the patient.
 This guide does not currently specify a means for providers to update or cancel a GFE submission.
 Rather, if there is new information that may materially affect the estimation, the provider would submit a new [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html).

 ### Workflow at a Glance ###
 ![PCT GFE Submission and AEOB High Level Workflow](PCT_GFE_Submission_HighLevelWorkflow.png){:style="float: none;width: 800px;display: block;margin: auto;"}

-Figure 1: Advanced EOB Interactions
-Dotted line indicates optional.
+Figure 1: The GFE submission and AEOB process.
+The dotted line indicates optional capabilities.

 **GFE Submission and AEOB Diagram Steps (High Level View)**